Saturated fat (Indicator 15)

 The national dietary surveys of adults (Norkost) provide data at the individual level about the intake of food and drink among a nationally representative sample of the population of Norway.
 National dietary surveys were conducted among adults in 1993, 1997 and 2010-11 under the direction of the Department of Nutrition at the University of Oslo, in collaboration with the Norwegian Food Safety Authority and the Norwegian Directorate of Health.

 Norkost 3 was conducted in 2010-11 among a nationally representative sample of adults aged 18-70 and with a 37 per cent participation rate (a total of 1787 people participated).
 The method used was a combination of repeated 24-hour dietary recall interviews and a food propensity questionnaire.
-The next Norkost study is planned for approximately 10 years after Norkost 3
+The next Norkost study is planned for approximately 10 years after Norkost 3.
+Norkost4 is currently in the planning phase.

 The data for the indicator come from Norkost 3, a nationally representative dietary survey of men and women in Norway aged 18-70, 2010-11.